 Look in or around:

 - shallow waters, up to a few metres deep

 - subtropical to tropical waters.

 Similar native species

-These native species look similar to Black striped mussel.
+These native species look similar to Black striped false mussel.
 They do not need to be reported.

 - thicker, black–brown shell